somospragma/ACP-ADR-template/README.md

 https://somospragma.github.io/ACP-ADR-template/
 This is the way that you can communicate your ADR's and to have a version control over this documentation

+## How to use this resource
+This is a template Repository, so you can create your own ADR' github repository from this template and customize it with your needs.

 ## Author